alexisespinosa-uptake/OpenFOAMContainers/Documentation/Creation/CREATE_MPICH_OPENFOAM_CONTAINER_DOCKER.md

 localHost>
 ```
-As all the results are there, then everything seems to be running correctly.
+All the results were generated properly, so everything seems to be working fine.

-Note that for using OpenFOAM environment, we still need to source the "/opt/OpenFOAM/OpenFOAM-7/etc/bashrc" file.
+Note that for this Docker container, we still need to source the "/opt/OpenFOAM/OpenFOAM-7/etc/bashrc" file to set the OpenFOAM environment.

-Be aware that after exiting the container, all the results are lost.
-This is not a problem here as we were just testing the correct execution of the pimpleFoam solver and other tools needed for the "channel395" case.
+Be aware that after exiting the container, all the results will be lost.
+This is not a problem here because we are just testing the correct execution of a containerised solver with Docker.
+Furthermore, we still need to port the Docker container into Singularity for its usage at Pawsey.

-Several other ways of launching an interactive session are available (specially the use of mounting of directories of the localHost in order to be able to write the results to the disk of the localHost).
-For understanding different options for running Docker containers we recommend the user to check the official [Docker run reference](https://docs.docker.com/engine/reference/run/), and also our instructions for [running a case at your local linux host with Docker](../Usage/RunningLocalWithMPICH.md).

-We also strongly recommend users to inspect the scripts that OpenFOAM developers have created for running their own native containers, for example: [foundation scripts](http://dl.openfoam.org/docker/) or [esi scripts: installOpenFOAM & startOpenFOAM](https://sourceforge.net/projects/openfoam/files/v1912/).
+If users are interested to use the Docker container itself for their own purposes, they will need to mount a directory in localHost in order to keep the results.
+For understanding the different options for running Docker containers we recommend to check the official [Docker run reference](https://docs.docker.com/engine/reference/run/), and also our instructions for [running a case at your local linux host with Docker](../Usage/RunningLocalWithMPICH.md).
+Users can also inspect the scripts that OpenFOAM developers have created for running their own native Docker containers, for example: [foundation scripts](http://dl.openfoam.org/docker/) or [esi scripts: installOpenFOAM & startOpenFOAM](https://sourceforge.net/projects/openfoam/files/v1912/).
 (By the way, developers' scripts include the sourcing of the bashrc file within the Docker command, so that the user does not need to explicitly source it when entering to the interactive session.)

 ## 5. Porting to Singularity

-First step to port to Singularity for the usage of the container at Pawsey is to push the container into DockerHub.
-After the container is available in the DockerHub, user can port it to Singularity.
+The first step to port our container into Singularity is to push it into DockerHub.
+After the container is available in the DockerHub, user can then port it into Singularity format.

 ### Push to DockerHub
 To push the container into your repository just execute: